-Figure 1: The dynamics of coalescence is highly dependent on the geometry of the drops at the moment of contact.
-Spherical coalescence involves drops (i) or bubbles (ii) that are spherical upon the moment of contact.
-The spherical geometry imposes a hierarchy of scales: drop radius R, bridge radius $r_0$ , bridge width $w = r_0^2/R$ , and meniscus curvature $\Delta = r_0^3/R^2$ .
+The dynamics of coalescence is highly dependent on the geometry of the drops at the moment of contact.
+Spherical/cylindrical coalescence involves (a) two drops or a drop merging with a bath or (b) bubbles that are spherical/cylindrical upon the moment of contact.
+The geometry imposes a hierarchy of scales: drop radius R, bridge radius r_0 , bridge width $w = r_0^2/R$, and meniscus curvature $\Delta = r_0^3/R^2$.
+The droplet viscosity and density are denoted η and ρ , respectively, while η_0 and ρ_0 refer to the viscosity and density of the surrounding outer fluid.
 Geometrically similar coalescence refers to geometrically similar initial conditions, where different directions are related by an angle.
-Examples are conical drops (iii), drops on a substrate (iv) and liquid lenses (v).
-The review further covers other geometries and non-Newtonian transport mechanisms, such as drops in a Hele-Shaw cell (vi), viscoelastic drops (vii) and coalescence by diffusive transport (viii).
+Examples are (c) conical drops, (d) drops on a substrate, and (e) liquid lenses.
+The review further covers other geometries and non-Newtonian transport mechanisms, such as (f) drops in a Hele-Shaw cell, (g) viscoelastic drops, where the schematic illustrates the stretching of polymers inside the bridge, and (b) coalescence by diffusive transport.
+Figure adapted from illustrations by Alexandros Oratis.

-A complete picture of coalescence would require full understanding of all stages of the process that leads to the complete merging of drops:
+A complete picture of coalescence would require a full understanding of all stages of the process that leads to the complete merging of drops:

 1. Approach.
-Two drops first need to be brought together, which in general will be at finite velocity and impact parameter.
-For example, in a head-on collision of two spherical drops of radius R, travelling at relative speed U, the hypothetical geometrical overlap between the two spheres yields a bridge radius of $r_0 = \sqrt{URt}$ , which competes with the singular motion engendered by surface tension, and indicates a non-universal dependence of coalescence dynamics on the impact speed.
-At small distances, draining of the thin film between the two drops will become important (Davis et al. 1989, Chan et al. 2011, Kamp et al. 2017).
-As a result, drops will in general be deformed by lubrication forces, in which rarefied gas effects become crucial

-(Li 2016, Sprittles 2024).
+Two drops first need to be brought together, which in general will be at a finite velocity and impact parameter.
+For example, in a head-on collision of two spherical drops of radius R traveling at relative speed U, the hypothetical geometrical overlap between the two spheres yields a bridge radius of $r_0 = \sqrt{URt}$, which competes with the singular motion engendered by surface tension and indicates a nonuniversal dependence of coalescence dynamics on the impact speed.
+At small distances, draining of the thin film between the two drops will become important (Charles & Mason 1960a, Davis et al. 1989, Chan et al. 2011, Kamp et al. 2017).
+As a result, drops will in general be deformed by lubrication forces, in which rarefied gas effects become crucial (Li 2016, Sprittles 2024).